-Annie Buchwald is our "woman of all trades" as our tour guide, alpaca trainer, and ranch hand.
+Annie Buchwald is our "woman of all trades" as our all around caretaker.
 She attended the University of California, San Diego where she received a degree in Ecology/Genetics.
 She first started working with us in February 2021 and hasn’t looked back since!
 She helps train the alpacas during our spring "baby training" and continues her work with them year-round to maintain their training through adulthood.
 Because Annie knows the in's and out's of our business, and our herd, she runs our daily farm tours, where visitors can meet our animals and learn about all we do!
 When Annie isn't sharing her passion with visitors, she also helps out with breeding, cleaning up around the farm, and anything else James and Sarah need.
 Outside of working for Alpacas of Montana, Annie loves volunteering at the Injured Raptor Center where she helps transport injured raptors and aids in their rehabilitation process.
 You can find Annie out hiking throughout the entire year, kayaking in the summer and snow shoeing in the winter.
-She is living her best retired life and helping her 98 year old mom navigate life.
+She is living her best retired life and helping her 100 year old mom navigate life.
 If Annie was a disney character, she would be Boo from Monsters Inc. We asked Annie what her favorite thing about Alpacas of Montana is and she said, “I LOVE their compassion for animals!
 I love that any animal that ends up on their property is allowed to live the rest of their life there in comfort and safety.
 I admire Sarah and James so much for the incredible amount of work they've invested in their company, their drive to produce the best products available while promoting social justice and caring for the earth.”

 Greg Cairns is the founder and owner of Cairns Film and Executive Director of Free Voice Media.
 Greg went to Fort Lewis College where he earned a degree in English.
 He’s worked with Patagonia and Eddie Bauer and won numerous awards for his stunning work.
 We are lucky enough to have him as Alpacas of Montana’s videographer and filmmaker.
 Greg has been with our team since February 2021.
 His favorite part about working with us is that every time he films with us, he’s reminded to smile, slow down, and appreciate simple elegant solutions to complex problems.
 Greg is one of those people who is really quiet until he isn’t and then he’s the funniest person you’ll ever meet.
 As a peak into who Greg is: last year he successfully built a motorized bike that cruised at 30mph and named it Shwinnly.
 When we asked him which Disney character he would be, he told us “I'd be Po from Kung Fu Panda.
 Technically not Disney, yes I know.
 He's a clumsy golden retriever, and I love clumsy golden retrievers.”
 And that’s Greg.
 When Greg isn’t at work you can find him off in the mountains, free diving into rivers or picking lettuce.